named-data/NDN-CCL-API/interest.rst

 Interest.getCanBePrefix Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Get the CanBePrefix flag.
-If not specified, the default is true.
+If not specified, the default is true, or the value from :ref:`setDefaultCanBePrefix <Interest.setDefaultCanBePrefix>`.

 :[C++]: